green_top

-In this Griddlesode, Ron tells the story called: Helpful or Harmful?
+In this Griddlesode, Ron tells the story of his eighth-grade science fair experiment.

 On this Griddlesode, we featured the following recording artists in order of appearance: